lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ## How to use

-1. **See the "Option: `proxy`" section of this documentation for the necessary configuration changes in Home Assistant!**
 1. Start the "Tailscale with features" add-on.
 1. Check the logs of the "Tailscale with features" add-on to see if everything went well.